Baby Halder: Literary career

-Her last employer, writer and retired anthropology professor Prabodh Kumar and a grandson of noted Hindi literary giant Munshi Premchand, living in Gurgaon, a suburb of capital New Delhi, seeing her interest in books while dusting his book shelves, encouraged her to first read leading authors, starting with Taslima Nasreen's autobiographical Amar Meyebela (My Girlhood) about a tumultuous youth and deep anger on being born a woman in a poor society.
+Her last employer was writer and retired anthropology professor Prabodh Kumar, a grandson of noted Hindi literary giant Munshi Premchand, living in Gurgaon, a suburb of capital New Delhi.
+Kumar noted her interest in books while she was dusting his book shelves, and encouraged her to first read leading authors, starting with Taslima Nasreen's autobiographical Amar Meyebela (My Girlhood) about a tumultuous youth and deep anger on being born a woman in a poor society.
 This deeply moved Halder and turned out be a turning point, as it was to inspire her own memories, later on.
 She soon zealously began reading other authors.
-Subsequently, before going on a trip to South India, he bought her a notebook and pen and encouraged her to write her life story, which she did late at night after work and sometimes in between chores, using plain matter-of-fact language and writing in native Bengali.
+Subsequently, before going on a trip to South India, Kumar bought her a notebook and pen and encouraged her to write her life story, which she did late at night after work and sometimes in between chores, using plain matter-of-fact language and writing in native Bengali.
 When Kumar was back after a month, she had already written 100 pages.

-After several months, when her memoirs was completed, Kumar also aided in editing the manuscript, shared it with local literary circle and translated it into Hindi.
+After several months, when her memoir was completed, Kumar also aided in editing the manuscript, and shared it with local literary circles and translated it into Hindi.
 This version was published in 2002 by a small Kolkata-based publishing house, Roshani Publishers.
-It received media attention as it documented the hard lives led by domestic servants in Asia, and within two-year it had published two more editions.
+It received media attention as it documented the hard lives led by domestic servants in Asia, and within two years it had published two more editions.
 The Bengali original, Aalo Aandhari (Light and Darkness) was also published in 2004.
 A Malayalam version appeared in 2005 and the English translation was published in 2006, which became a best-seller in India, while The New York Times called it India's Angela's Ashes.
 Soon it was translated into 21 languages, including 13 foreign languages, including French, Japanese and Korean.

 The book was translated into German in 2008.
 In 2008, a visit for her to Germany was planned in the company of her publisher, to present the book to audiences there and explain to them the present situation of women in India.
 The Georg-August University in Goettingen, Germany arranged for a seminar to be held with the author and her publisher on 23 October 2008.
 Further seminars were arranged in Frankfurt, Düsseldorf, Krefeld, Halle, Kiel, Berlin and Heidelberg.
 Her second book Eshat Roopantar in Bengali was also well received.